Aunmag/a-java-engine-2d/README.md

 - Clone this repository and go to its directory
 - Run `./utils/install-slick-util.sh` to install slick-util local dependency
 - Run `mvn install` to build engine
-- Run `java -jar target/nightingale-engine-full.jar` to make sure engine works
+- Run `mvn exec:java` to make sure engine works